 Windows Endpoint Protection Client

 The user interface on protected endpoints consists of a System Tray icon and a program window.
 Users can see the protection status and detection logs, run updates, and run quick, full and custom scans.
 They can also scan a file, folder or drive using Windows Explorer’s right-click menu.
-By changing the policy, you could hide the user interface completely.
+By changing the policy, you could hide the System Tray icon.

-When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, Bitdefender automatically started a scan of the external drive.
+When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, Bitdefender prompted us to run a scan of the external drive.
 We cancelled this, and opened the drive in Windows Explorer.
 We were unable to copy any of the malware samples to the Windows Desktop.
 A pop-up alert is shown when malware is detected, which closes after a few seconds.
 No user action is required or possible.
 You can disable detection alerts by policy if you want.

-Cisco AMP provides endpoint protection software for Windows and macOS workstations, plus Windows servers.
-These are managed from a cloud-based console.
+Cisco Secure Endpoint Essentials provides a cloud-based console for managing the endpoint protection software.
 In addition to malware protection, the product provides features for monitoring, investigating and blocking security threats.
 It can manage networks with hundreds of thousands of devices.

 In the Analysis menu you can find features for investigating attacks.